uapasha/slamdata-docs/source/developers-guide-pending.rst

 * Slide to the **Show Table Card** to see the results.

 SQL² allows for very complex queries.
-You can find out more by reviewing the `SQL² Reference <sql-squared-reference.html>`__
+You can find out more by reviewing the `SQL² Reference <sql-squared-reference.html>`__.

-Additional features include using the **JOIN** command to combine data from two or more tables, utilizing variables within queries (as explained in Section 3), using standard math operations, retrieving not only field values but also field names dynamically, and more.
+Additional features include using the **JOIN** command to combine data from two or more tables, utilizing variables within queries (as explained in Section 3), using standard math operations, retrieving not only field values but also field names dynamically, and much more.

 Now that you have a good idea of what can be accomplished with SQL² queries, let's create some forms that your users can interact with.
-These forms can drive the results of the charts we'll use for visualization, which makes it easy for your users to find, report and chart on complex data without understanding the mechanics behind it!
+These forms can drive the results of the charts we'll use for visualization, which makes it easy for your users to find, report and chart complex data without understanding the mechanics behind it!